 Do typical blood results show coronavirus infection?

-Currently, the only tests that can detect COVID-19 are conducted by obtaining a nasal swab from a patient and sending it to a laboratory for analysis.
-12
+Currently, the only tests that can detect an active infection are conducted by obtaining a nasal swab from a patient and sending it to a laboratory for analysis.
+13

 Gov. Tom Wolf / Flickr